GTRONICK/QNote/README.md

     sh QNote.sh

-**Note:** If you have a QT based system, like KDE (Plasma) or LXQT, just try to run the binary file, not the .sh.

 # HOW TO BUILD FROM SOURCE:

 It is strongly recommended to use QtCreator with Qt5.11.2 to compile QNote, otherwise you may experiment unexpected behavior.
 However, you can build it manually with: